Mouse Cancer Genetics Program

 About

-The Mouse Cancer Genetics Program (MCGP) was established by Dr. Neal Copeland in 1999 and is currently directed by Dr. Lino Tessarollo.
+The Mouse Cancer Genetics Program (MCGP) was established in 1999 and is currently directed by Dr. Lino Tessarollo.
 Dr. Shyam Sharan is Deputy Director.
 Members of the MCGP use molecular mouse genetics as a primary tool to better understand the fundamental processes underlying mammalian development and disease.
 Major areas of focus include developmental mechanisms and pathways usurped in cancer, stem cell and cancer-propagating cell function, genome integrity control, tumor suppressor function, transcriptional and epigenetic regulation, hematopoiesis, neurotrophin-activated signaling pathways, angiogenesis and proteomic instability in cancer.

 Tumor Angiogenesis Unit.
 Tumors depend on neovasculature for expansive growth and metastasis.
-Anti-angiogenic therapies that block the VEGF/VEGFR pathway have become a common component of cancer treatment strategies, but are limited by the existence of VEGF-independent angiogenesis mechanisms.
+Anti-angiogenic therapies that block the VEGF/VEGFR pathway have become a common component of cancer treatment strategies but are limited by the existence of VEGF-independent angiogenesis mechanisms.
 The goal of the Tumor Angiogenesis Unit is to better understand and exploit these VEGF-independent angiogenesis mechanisms.
 This group pioneered the development of methods to uncover molecules expressed on tumor vasculature.
 This new molecular information on tumor angiogenesis is being used to develop clinically useful agents for improved diagnostics and therapeutics of cancer.
 The Tumor Angiogenesis Unit is led by Dr. Brad St. Croix

 Neural Development.
 The Neural Development Section is headed by Dr. Lino Tessarollo, who joined the MCGP in 1999.
 His laboratory studies neurotrophins and their receptors in development and disease.
 These genes are critical players in the development of the nervous system of vertebrates and have attracted great interest as potential therapeutic targets for the management of neurodenerative disorders.
 Trk receptors are also frequently overexpressed in human cancers, particularly those with aggressive behavior and poor prognosis.
 Thus, while suppression of Trk-activated pathways may contribute to tumor management, strategies aimed at improving neurotrophin-mediated activities may also be beneficial to the control of neurodegenerative diseases.
 Dr. Tessarollo's laboratory focuses on the identification of specific neurotrophin-activated pathways that affect cell survival but do not affect cell proliferation.
 This information is then used to generate animal models in which the effects of these mutations on normal development and function of the nervous system can be studied.
 The aim of Dr. Tessarollo's research is to generate in vivo data that may lead to a better pharmacological use of neurotrophins to control cell proliferation and differentiation.